 In July 2012 Motlow announced the hiring of Aaron Holland

-as its ninth women's basketball coach.
+as its tenth women's basketball coach.
 Holland came to Lynchburg from Arkansas State University in Jonesboro, Ark., where he worked for head coach John Brady for five years.
-Holland's first team went 4-21 in 2012-13, but a strong recruiting class raises expectations for the coming season.
+Holland compiled a 7-43 record in his two seasons at Motlow.

 Baseball got underway in 1970 under Coach Joe Johnson

 , who won only three games in his single season.
 The first game was played Mar.
 25, 1970 at Dyersburg State.
 Home games were played at Tullahoma's Municipal Stadium until 1972, when the field that would become the Driver Complex was completed on the Moore County campus.

 The spring sport continued the next three years under the leadership of Coach John Stanford

 , who established the program as a consistent conference contender by winning the conference and being named Coach of the Year in 1972.
 Catcher Eddie Daves became Motlow's first baseball All-American that same season.
 Stanford went 58-31 in his three years as head coach.